srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/09-Create a VM with a Template.md

     | Windows OS version | **2019-datacenter-gensecond** |
     | | |

     **Note**: Deployment ID can be obtained from the Lab Environment output page.
-There is no cost associated with this template.

   9. Click **Review + Create**.
   10. Click the **Create**
   11. Monitor your deployment.